bgamari/mailman-archive-mapper/README.md

 assigned based on the order in which they are added to the archive, so in theory you can derive the number given a copy of the mailbox containing the messages.
-In practice, occasional errors when inserting messages mean that this isn't reliable.
+In practice, occasional errors when inserting messages mean that this isn't approach reliable.

-This script works by extracting the time and date of the message from the archive HTML, and matching this up with the `Date` header of messages in the `.mbox` file.
+Instaed, this script works by extracting the time and date of the message from the archive HTML, and matching this up with the `Date` header of messages in the `.mbox` file.

 Mailman 3 archive URLs are based a hash of the `Message-ID` header, so can be generated given a copy of the message.